-Behavioral Action for Mood Management
+Behavioral Activation for Mood Management

 When individuals experience low mood and depression, one of the most common behavioral tendencies across the age span is to withdraw from others and activities.
 As such, one of our most effective evidence-based tools in cognitive behavioral therapy for treating depression is behavioral activation.
 Essentially, we want to find ways to re-engage with tasks and activities that are likely to provide opportunities for experiencing a more positive mood.
 One of the specific behavioral activation tools I’ve used with clients and adapted over the years is a model using the acronym BASE that highlights four specific domains of well-being that can be particularly beneficial to address.